ashblue/fluid-stats/README.md

 ## Quickstart

 You'll need to [install](#installation) the package first before you can run any of the following.
 That said here is a quick rundown of how Fluid Stats works.
-Please note all of the creation commands can be found by right clicking the project windows and going to Create -> Fluid -> Stats.
+Please note all of the following creation commands can be found by right clicking the project windows and going to **"Create -> Fluid -> Stats"**.

 1. Create a settings object and place it in a "Resources" folder
 1. Generate as many definitions as you want